cliffc2/cliffnotes/README.md

 Alpha 0.5.5 (x) from scratch (source).
 I'm on a mac now.
 I'll try to add Win, Ubuntu, and Nix reviews.
 References to other guides are below.

 _This is currently under review and construction_ 10-3-2019 \
-Technical support and questions are welcome here.
-And here: https://github.com/input-output-hk/shelley-testnet
+Technical support and questions are [welcome here on Telegram.](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwj91KjF9ITlAhWMOnAKHZGiCp0QFjAAegQIARAB&url=https%3A%2F%2Ft.me%2FCardanoStakePoolWorkgroup&usg=AOvVaw2kMgG-ZJbcfxoDS77H893I) And here: https://github.com/input-output-hk/shelley-testnet

 This 101 is a supplemental guide to this \
 https://github.com/input-output-hk/shelley-testnet/wiki/How-to-setup-a-Jormungandr-Networking--node-(--v0.5.0)

->Jormungandr is written in the [Rust programming language](https://github.com/rust-lang.)
+>Jormungandr is written in the [Rust programming language](https://github.com/rust-lang.).
-So we need that programming language to translate our logic into machine language; 1's and 0's.

 * To do list (mostly harmless)
   * load Rust (using rustup command)